 PUBLIC POLICY PROGRAM MANAGER

 Dr. Max Baumgarten serves as the Institute’s public policy program manager.
-He works on a variety of applied research projects on topics such as civic engagement, public transportation, and trade policy.
-Before joining the Pat Brown Institute, he taught courses in political and urban history at UCLA and the Skirball Cultural Center and authored articles in American Jewish History and California History.
-A native of Los Angeles, he completed his undergraduate degree at UC Berkeley and holds an MA and PhD in History from UCLA.
+He helps oversee the Institute’s public policy, research, and polling work.
+In addition to his work at the Institute, he teaches History courses at Cal State LA and has authored articles in American Jewish History and California History.
+A native of Los Angeles, he completed his undergraduate degree at UC Berkeley and holds an MA and PhD from UCLA.
 In his free time, Max enjoys biking, swimming, and watching television.

 Diana Albarran is the Institute’s Administrative Assistant and a Cal State LA Alumni.
 She has been at the Institute since October 2015.
 Diana coordinates the Executive Director’s calendar, assists with financial record keeping and payroll, maintains the Institute’s personnel manual, and is responsible for the Institute’s contact database.
 She also provides office training to incoming interns and student staff on reception etiquette and procedures.
 Working at the Pat Brown Institute has influenced Diana’s interest in civic engagement and politics.
 When she’s not working, Diana enjoys spending time with her friends and hiking at Griffith Park.